 According to the results of the CASE survey, the average size of a rural household is 4 persons, which is close to the last IOM survey).
-Out of four people, only one person in the household was employed in the country at the time of the interview.
-Two thirds of the total rural households are led by men.
-Twenty five percent of households' heads have no education at all or have primary or secondary incomplete education, 51% of households are led by people with secondary, vocational or lyceum education and only 13% of households' heads have higher education.
-Also, the survey finds that about 44% of households' heads did not have a job at the time of the interview.
+On average only 25% of rural household members and 44% of household head were employed at the time of the interview.
+25% of households' heads have no education at all or have primary or secondary incomplete education, 51% of households are led by people with secondary, vocational or lyceum education and only 13% of households' heads have higher education..

-1.2 Income dimensions
+1.2.
+Incomes and poverty

-As mentioned above, rural areas in Moldova are characterized by lower incomes and higher poverty rates.
+Rural areas in Moldova are characterized by lower incomes and higher poverty rates.
 According to the Ministry of Economy and Trade (MET), in 2007, the absolute poverty in the rural areas was 12.9 percentage points higher than in the urban.
-At the same time, only 5.6% of rural population believed they were poor as compared to 18.6% of the urban population (see Table I.1.1).
+At the same time, only 5.6% of rural population believed they were poor as compared to 18.6% of the urban population (see Table 1.1).
 Although, for last few years, rural poverty has been following the general declining trend, the decrease has been much slower than for the urban population.
-For instance, in 2007, absolute urban poverty decreased by 6.4 percentage points, whereas rural poverty - by only 2.8 percentage points As a consequence in 2007, 70% of the poor and 81% of the extreme poor lived in the rural area.
-Also, the MET estimated that, in 2007, remittances reduced the absolute poverty rate in the rural area by 13.6 percentage points
+In 2007, absolute urban poverty decreased by 6.4 percentage points, whereas rural poverty - by only 2.8 percentage points.
+As a consequence in 2007, 70% of the poor and 81% of the extremely poor lived in the countryside.
+The MET estimated also that in 2007 remittances reduced the absolute poverty rate in the rural areas by 13.6 percentage points

-Table I.1.1 Poverty rates among rural and urban population in 2007, %
+Table 1.1.
+Poverty rates among rural and urban population in 2007, %

+,

 2007

 Total Rural Urban

 Extreme poverty 2.8 3.9 1.2

 Absolute poverty 25.8 31.3 18.4

 Subjective poverty 7.4 5.6 18.6